Ibre-research/pleiotropy_analysis/README.md

 ## Repository contents

-`final_analysis.Qmd` - the main analysis file used to generate all figures and comparisons presented in the article;
+`final_analysis_withfg.Qmd` - the main analysis file used to generate all figures and comparisons presented in the article;

 `updated_general_HPO_table.tsv` - the main merged data file used for final anaalysis.